hahndorf/Test-WebSite/README.md

 ### Description

 You should run this when you are having a problem with your site setup on IIS.
-After checking a few things the script calls a page on your site, if it doesn't return an http status of 200, it tries to find out more about the problem.
+After checking a few things the script downloads a resource from your local site, if it doesn't return an http status of 200, it tries to find out more about the problem.
 It also tries to suggest various things to fix the problem.

 I often answer questions about IIS on [serverfault.com](http://serverfault.com), [stackoverflow.com](http://stackoverflow.com/) or [forums.iis.com](http://forums.iis.net/) and often people provide very little information about their problem.